Osteoarthritis and Inflammation: Exploring a Possible Link

 By extracting and analyzing joint fluid from people with and without osteoarthritis, researchers have found that people with osteoarthritis have an excessive number of proteins that accelerate the complement cascade and a low level of the proteins that stop the cascade compared to the levels in people without osteoarthritis.
 The researchers believe that in susceptible people the complement system attacks the injured joint, causing inflammation and damage to the articular cartilage.

-Steps That May Prevent or Delay Osteoarthritis
+Steps That May Help to Prevent Osteoarthritis

 - It's known that weight gain increases the risk of hip and knee arthritis, since there is increased force exerted on the lower body joints as the person moves.
 Maintain a healthy weight to reduce the chance of osteoarthritis developing.